Can you get Workers’ Compensation for Arthritis in Massachusetts?

 Workers’ compensation is a system under which injured workers and employees can be compensated without filing a personal injury lawsuit.
 In fact, in Massachusetts, an employee covered by workers’ compensation is prohibited from suing their employer for damages.
 While this might feel like a major restriction on your rights, the workers’ compensation system covers most workers in Massachusetts and compensates them for many different types of injuries.
 Injuries like arthritis, which are often made worse over time, may be covered.

 Workers’ compensation may cover arthritis in Massachusetts if certain conditions are met.
 Perhaps most importantly, your arthritis must be significantly related to your work and job duties.
-Many people have a family history of arthritis and may be genetically predisposed to developing it at some point.
-It could also occur because of any number of independent factors.
+Many people have a family history of arthritis and may be genetically predisposed to developing it at some point. it could also occur because of any number of independent factors.
 However, even if your arthritis was a pre-existing injury, you could still claim workers’ compensation if your job greatly exacerbated your arthritis.
 The amount of compensation you can receive depends on the extent of your arthritis.

-If you developed arthritis and can no longer work, our Boston workers’ compensation lawyers might be able to help.
-It is possible that repeated work duties caused your condition, and you deserve to be compensated for your losses.
+If you developed arthritis and can no longer work, our Boston workers’ compensation lawyers might be able to help. it is possible that repeated work duties caused your condition, and you deserve to be compensated for your losses.
 Schedule a free legal consultation with our team at the Law Office of John J. Sheehan.
 Call (617) 925-6407 to set up a meeting with our staff.

 Does Massachusetts Workers’ Compensation Cover Arthritis?

 Arthritis is not commonly associated with work-related injuries but, depending on your circumstances, it could be covered by workers’ compensation.
 Workers’ compensation frequently compensates employees who were injured in work-related accidents.
 Slip-and-falls in the office or industrial accidents in factories and warehouses are not unusual.
 However, not all injuries are sustained so suddenly.
+Read more to see how our Somerville slip and fall lawyer can help.

 In Massachusetts, the workers’ compensation system may cover sudden injuries, like accidents, and injuries that arise gradually over time.
 The key component to both types of cases is that the injuries must be related to your job.
 Even injuries that arise over time, like arthritis, must be connected to your job duties.